jdmonin/JSettlers2/doc/Readme.developer.md

 ### Project layout

-This project uses ant (or IDEs) to build.
-For developer familiarity, the project uses the directory structure/layout of a maven project.
-Future versions may use maven to build.
-Stable versions 1.x.xx used ant to build; 2.0.00 is transitional.
+This project uses gradle or ant (or IDEs) to build.
+For developer familiarity, the project uses the directory structure/layout of a maven/gradle project. v2.0.00 and newer versions will use gradle to build.
+The 1.x.xx versions 1.x.xx used ant; 2.0.00 is transitional.

 Also see the "Build Setup and Results" section.